omnitech-solutions/light-service-ext/README.md

 a validator action and a contract template under `services/`.

 The `my_codegen_app.rb` script offers a simple Thor CLI to scaffold plain Ruby models.
-Run `ruby my_codegen_app.rb model user name email` to generate `user.rb` using the template in `lib/templates/model.rb.erb`.
+Run `ruby my_codegen_app.rb model user name email age` to generate `user.rb` using the template in `lib/templates/model.rb.erb`.

 ## Installation